-Honors core curriculum courses in English, history, communication, biology, and the arts, with great teachers and classes limited to 20, offer optimum learning environments for lots of discussion and personal assistance from the instructors.
+Honors offers courses in English, history, communication, biology, fine arts, and more.
+With great teachers and classes limited to 20, Honors courses offer optimum learning environments for lots of discussion and personal assistance from the instructors.
 These small classes also offer opportunities to make some great friends.

 In every academic major, the opportunity to earn honors "H-option" credit in courses is available.
 Some departments offer honors courses in the majors they sponsor.

 Credit for honors courses is noted on the student's transcript, and graduation in the honors curriculum is rewarded with a special Honors Diploma.
 Participation in a university honors program provides an edge in competition for graduate and professional schools and for employment.

 Honors Program students have the privilege of Early-Priority Registration each semester, increasing the chance to make a perfect class schedule.

 Students can choose a residence hall reserved for members of the Honors Program and other academically qualified students.